mahaarbo/franka_ros/README.md

 See the [Franka Control Interface (FCI) documentation][fci-docs] for more information.

+## ROS 2
+`libfranka` must be installed locally and you must use the correct version.
+Use the cmake cache entry `-DFranka_DIR:PATH=/path/to/libfranka/build`.

+As xacro integration in ros2 is not complete for python-based launch scripts, urdfs are included for Franka Emika Panda with and without gripper.

+For ROS 2 Eloquent and Dashing, there are URDFs included instead of using the xacro.
+For Foxy and above, the `command` method can be used to generate the URDFs from the xacro.

 ## License

 All packages of `franka_ros` are licensed under the [Apache 2.0 license][apache-2.0].